 Built by Mitsubishi at Nagoya No. 3 Works during late April 1943.
 Assigned to the 705 Kokutai.
 Tail number 336 with a white horizontal line.
 The fuselage Hinomaru were outlined with a white square.

-This bomber force landed wheels up at Munda Airfield possibly during December 1942.
+During December 1942, this bomber force landed wheels up at Munda Airfield.
 During the landing, the left wingtip was bent upward but the aircraft landed intact.
 Afterwards, abandoned near the runway.

 By August 5, 1943 the U. S. Army captured Munda Airfield and many Japanese aircraft, including this bomber.
 When captured, the fuselage showed ripples caused by nearby bomb blast during the bombing of the airfield.
 The perspex was missing and most of the fabric gone from the control surfaces and the circular fuselage door was missing.
 As one of the more intact wrecks, this Betty was heavily photographed by American personnel based in the area and pieces removed as souvenirs.
 Ultimate fate unknown, likely scrapped or otherwise disappeared.